roman-milk/roman-milk.github.io/xxx-mas-carol.md

  "Fuck!
 Fuck!
 FUCK!"
 Scott said though clenched teeth, the pleasure almost too much to bear.

  Finally, at nearly the same time, both of their bodies collapsed.
 She fell onto him, their sweaty chests mashing together.
 Scott gasped for breath, his heart racing.
 It was incredible.
 It was the best sex of his life, and he didn't know what that meant.
 Were his words true?
 Would he start cheating on his wife?
 Why was it that these crazy spirits had opened his eyes and given him more pleasure in one night than his wife ever had?
-Report_Story #14
+4